 As part of its mandate, the Council started accrediting Immigration Practitioners Programs (IPPs) across Canada in 2011 to prepare prospective RCICs to sit the Entry-to-Practice Exam (EPE).

-On May 1, 2019, the Council announced its new Immigration and Citizenship Graduate Diploma Program (ICGDP), which will require prospective RCICs to have a higher level of knowledge and education credentials.
-Queen’s University is the accredited English provider for the ICGPD and it is anticipated that their program will launch in January 2021 to coincide with the first of three annual intake cycles.
+On May 1, 2019, the Council announced Queen’s University as the accredited English provider of a new Graduate Diploma which will require prospective RCICs to have a higher level of knowledge and education credentials.

 Queen’s University competency-based Graduate Diploma in Immigration and Citizenship Law (GDipICL) will launch in January 2021.